i-like-robots/promise-patterns/readme.md

 ### zip(work:Object)

 This can be considered equivalent to `Promise.all` but the function accepts an object of `work` and will return an object when all values are resolved instead of an array.
+Values may be simple types, promises or functions.
+Functions will be called and simple types will be wrapped as a promise.

 ```js
 const { zip } = require('promise-patterns')